EOC-patho/PGPT/README.md

 Train on slide-level tasks (e.g., survival prediction, target prediction):
  Use features aggregated from the tile-level tasks.
 ## **Running process and outputs**
+Run time is about 6*A800*168h for self-supervised learning and 6*A800*96h for classification task.

 Step 1: Up13 Pretraining

   The Up13 model is pre-trained on a large collection of WSIs using self-supervised learning to capture general histopathological features.